 A more recent study by Carrillo, Ruikar and Fuller (2012) equally insinuates that construction industry is highly competitive and demands continuous improvement through capturing and disseminating lessons learned to foster attainment of project performance expectations.
 The use of lessons learned in the construction sector according to Bakker et al. (2010) and Carrillo et al. (2011) may be either at intermediate stages such as stage gate project reviews or at the end of project e.g. post project reviews, post mortems.
-The next sub sections of this chapter reviews specific related literature focusing on formative and summative evaluations and organizational learning in the construction sector based on what other scholars have observed world over.
+The next sub sections of this chapter reviews specific related literature focusing on formative and summative evaluations and organizational learning.